PintoGideon/ReactTraining/README.md

 My Takeaways from Ryan's Solution to the audio player.
 Firstly, I am amazed at his elegant approach to coding.
 Definitely a standard to aspire for henceforth:)

--I  liked the spreading of state in getChildContext
+- I  liked the spreading of state in getChildContext
 - I thought it interesting that Ryan Florence uses null values for state that is "unknown" on initial render in a component
 - I liked how all of the context was put on an audio object rather than as top-level properties
 - Liked the use of a generic jump function and the passing of negative values to jump backwards